Russia says two killed after Ukraine shelled border regions | Law-Order

 Russia says two killed after Ukraine shelled border regions

-The governor of Russia's Belgorod region said that two people were killed and two others injured on Friday after Ukraine shelled a town near the border, while officials in nearby regions reported overnight drone attacks.
+(Adds report of two more wounded in shelling in Shebekino) June 2 (Reuters) - The governor of Russia's Belgorod region said that two people were killed and four others injured on Friday after Ukraine shelled a town near the border, while officials in nearby regions reported overnight drone attacks.

+(Adds report of two more wounded in shelling in Shebekino) June 2 (Reuters) -

 Russian officials have in recent days reported intensified attacks from northern Ukraine.
 The Defence Ministry said its forces had repelled on Thursday three cross-border attacks by what it said were Ukrainian "terrorist formations" into the Belgorod region.
 Ukraine denies its military is involved in the incursions and says they are conducted by Russian volunteer fighters.

-Moscow has launched around 20 separate missile and drone strikes against Ukrainian cities since the start of May.
-Russia denies targeting civilians or committing war crimes but its forces have devastated Ukrainian cities and repeatedly hit residential areas.

-Russia invaded Ukraine in February 2022 in what President Vladimir Putin called a "special military operation" to "denazify" the country, protect Russian speakers and defend its borders from what he said were aggressive Western ambitions.
-Kyiv and its Western allies accuse Putin of barbaric tactics and an imperialist-style land grab in Ukraine.
+Moscow denies targeting civilians or committing war crimes but its forces have devastated Ukrainian cities and repeatedly hit residential areas during its 15-month "special military operation", which it says aims to safeguard Russian security.
+Kyiv and its Western allies accuse Russia of barbaric tactics and an imperialist-style land grab in Ukraine.
 The war has killed tens of thousands and sent millions fleeing abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)